Reporting Services Reports (SSRS)

 For each report:

 Identify sources of data.
 Define report data sources, one for each source of data.
-For more information, see Data Connections, Data Sources, and Connection Strings (Report Builder and SSRS).
+For more information, see Create data connection strings - Report Builder & SSRS.

 Choose which data to use from each source.
 For each data source, define report datasets.
 Each dataset includes a query to specify which data to use.
 If you have report parameters, define a dataset to populate the available values list for each parameter.
 For more information, see Report Datasets (SSRS) and Report Parameters (Report Builder and Report Designer).